aj-kivimaki/zoo/README.md

-# Zoo
+# Zoo App (react)

+## Description

+Browse pictures of animals in four categories (animals, fish, insects and birds).
+You can give likes and open each as a single page.

+## About the Project

-In this project, you practice creating components using state and props.
-Also, you learn how to work with lists and manipulate the state.
+In this project, I practiced creating components using state and props.
+Also, I learned how to work with lists and manipulate the state.

-This example is the MVP and you should improve it.
+See the [About](https://zoo-react-app.netlify.app/about) page for more detailes.

-## Instructions for your own project
+## Instructions I had for creating this project (MVP)

 1. Create a new React app
 2. Clean App.js